aws-samples/aws-cdk-examples/java/http-proxy-apigateway/README.md

 Run `cdk deploy`.
 This will deploy / redeploy the Stack to AWS.
-After the CDK deployment is successful, 2 URL examples will be available in the terminal console output:
+After the CDK deployment is successful, 2 URL examples will be available in the terminal console:

-- One for the `PetStoreProxyEndPointGetRequestExample` stack output
+- One for the `HttpProxyApiGatewayStack.HelloFunctionResourceExample` output
-- One for the `OpenTriviaProxyEndPointGetRequestExample` stack output
+- One for the `HttpProxyApiGatewayStack.ByeFunctionResourceExample` output

 At this point, you can copy each of the 2 URLs and paste them in the address bar of a browser to invoke the 2 APIs.
+Also note that both URLs have the same host (the DNS of the new API Gateway created).

 ## Useful commands